 The EmaCure® therapy can be delivered in the form of wound dressings and injectable preparations, which are entirely cell-free.
 Since the protein factors are derived from patient autologous blood, this therapy is patient-specific.
 By using a personalised therapy, clinicians can then better target the wound healing process, as the growth factor requirements for an adequate wound healing response are known to show significant variablity between individuals.
 It will thus have significant utility both at the bed-side, as an angiogenic therapy in peripheral ischaemic tissue such as wounds, ulcers and burns, as well as pre-, intra- and post-operatively as angiogenic support for central ischaemic tissue, grafts, and engineered implants.

 The EmaCure® wound therapy is being developed by a multi-disciplinary team of researchers, including cell biologists, engineers, clinicians and plastic surgeons, as well as specialists in translational therapy regulation.
-The network of collaborating institutons includes the Technical University Munich, Hochschule München, Bogenhausen Hospital Munich, University Children's Hospital Düsseldorf and University of Applied Sciences Munich.
+The network of collaborating institutions includes the Technical University Munich, Hochschule München, Bogenhausen Hospital Munich and University of Göttingen.

 application on a one-step device for preparing and delivering the EmaCure therapy was first filed in February 2012 ((PCT/EP2013/051910;''Device based methods for localized delivery of cell-free